BIBLE EXPLORE

 • When they have finished, find out who remembered the most, who found it hard, what items were hard to remember.
 See how many of them remembered the words on the card.

-• Give each child a lot of treasure coin templates.
+• Give each child a bag and some 'coins'.
 Get them to write or draw on the back of each coin, what the treasure.
 E.g. friends, family, things about themselves that they like.
-Try to encourage them not to write down things.

-• How to use: Get the children to gather after the activity and to sit in a circle.
-Get them to one at a time place their treasure in the centre.
+• Then gather the kids in a circle.
+One at a time get them to place their treasure in the centre.
 When they all have, say a prayer offering all these good treasures up to God.

 • Science activity (Ikidmin)